1976–77 New York Rangers season

 The 1976–77 New York Rangers season was the franchise's 51st season.
-The Rangers placed fourth in the Patrick Division and did not qualify for the playoffs.
+The Rangers placed fourth in the Patrick Division and did not qualify for the playoffs for the second year in a row for the first time since the 1964–65 season and the 1965–66 season.
 The Rangers had a better regular season record than two playoff teams and the league would change the rules in the following season to place the top twelve teams in the playoffs, regardless of division.